-Swiss architecture firm Davide Macullo Architects has built this private residence with rounded edges and pinky painted timber to pretend exactly like "a public art" in the Rossa village of Swiss Alps, which sits at an altitude of 1100 meters and lies almost at the end of the valley, where the powerful force of nature expresses itself, its presence revealing to us our measure in the world.
+Swiss architecture firm Davide Macullo Architects, in collaboration with Mario Cristiani, Galleria Continua and Daniel Buren, has built this private residence with rounded edges and pinky painted timber to pretend exactly like "a public art" in the Rossa village of Swiss Alps, which sits at an altitude of 1100 meters and lies almost at the end of the valley, where the powerful force of nature expresses itself, its presence revealing to us our measure in the world.

 Named Swiss House Rossa, the 300-square-metre private residence follows an atypical architectural language since it was aimed to be harmonized within a fluid landscape and to be an uncommon conversion of the existing Swiss houses.